Bioengineering Major Program

 - ENGR 70A (same as CS 106A; recommended)

-- One additional elective (see Chapter 3, Figure 3-4 for list of SoE approved courses; may not use CS 106B or X for elective).
+- One additional elective (see Approved Courses page for list of SoE approved courses; CS 106B or X not allowed).

 BioE Core: All BIOE students are required to take a common set of depth courses: